18 Dec 2024

 This would prohibit larger companies from using agricultural commodities that have not been produced in line with local laws in the countries where they originate.
 This followed two government consultations in both 2020 and 2021.

-After a pause in implementing the legislation, Defra has now signaled its intent to do this before the next UK General Election.
+After a pause in implementing the legislation, Defra had signalled its intent to do this before the last General Election but the legislation was not laid prior to the dissolution of Parliament.

 What products will be in scope?